 Stage 2.
-Mid-level disruption
+Mid-level dysregulation

 - 1. Pupil spoken to about negative behaviour, 3 or more times in a session - 2.
 Persistence of low level disruption - 3.
 Being rude to other members of the class - 4.
-Throwing of equipment - 5.
-Being argumentative - 6.
+Being argumentative - 5.
 Showing a lack of respect for each other or staff

 All behaviour at this stage, or further, will require reflection time.
-Reflection consequences used will range between 10-20 minutes depending upon the frequency and severity of the behaviour.
+Reflective supports used will range in duration depending upon the frequency and severity of the behaviour.
 It is the responsibility of the pupils and teacher to reduce the amount of pupils who reach this stage by solving the issues in stage one.
 Strong classroom management and correct decision making in stage one will negate most pupils moving to this stage.

 Stage 3.
-Concerning behaviour
+Concerning dysregulation

 - 1. Destruction of school property

 - 2. Destruction of own or others work

+- 3. Throwing of equipment

-- 3. Running around the classroom and out of the classroom
+- 4. Running around the classroom and out of the classroom

-- 4. Refusing to go into or leave the class
+- 5. Refusing to go into or leave the class

 Behaviour at this stage will have a serious detrimental effect on pupils learning; it may also prove a danger to pupil's safety and wellbeing.
-If a pupil does not immediately stop the negative behaviour after the teacher has requested them to do so, another adult will be called to help safely remove the pupil from the situation.
-If pupils are on a behaviour plan the appropriate steps will be followed.
+If a pupil does not immediately stop the negative behaviour, after the teacher has requested them to do so, another adult will be called to help safely remove the pupil from the situation (If needed).
+If pupils are on a behaviour/support plan the appropriate steps will be followed.
 The next steps will be for the adult and pupil to return to a more positive display of behaviour and return to the classroom.
-The class teacher will call home that evening to discuss with parents/carers/guardians the key points of the situation and the following reflection and consequences.
-Consequences at lunchtime/break time or multiple playtimes may be needed to catch up on work and reflect on behaviour.
+The class teacher will call home that evening to discuss with parents/carers/guardians the key points of the situation and the following reflection and reflective supports.
+Reflective supports at lunchtime/break time or multiple playtimes may be needed to catch up on work and reflect on behaviour.

-Stage 4 Severe negative behaviour
+Stage 4.
+Severe negative dysregulation

 - 1. Physical assault on another pupil

 - 2. Physical assault on a member of staff

 - 3. Running out of teaching area

-- 4. Swearing or being verbally/sexually abusive
+- 4. Swearing or being verbally/sexually/racially abusive

 In this most severe category, it is the responsibility of the adult staff in the room to make sure no pupil is at risk of harm.
-When safe to do so, an adult will call through to SLT and a member of SLT will immediately come to the classroom to remove the pupil or allow the class teacher to take the class elsewhere.
+When safe to do so, an adult will call through to SLT and a member of SLT/inclusion team will immediately come to the classroom to remove the pupil or allow the class teacher to take the class elsewhere.
 If pupils are on a behaviour plan the appropriate steps will be followed.
-At this stage pupils will be internally or externally excluded depending up on the severity of the behaviour.
-Pupils will be expected to complete all work missed and a reflection session will be held between pupils, parent/guardian/carer, class teacher and a member of SLT.
+At this stage pupils may be internally or externally excluded depending up on the severity of the behaviour.
+Pupils will be expected to complete all work missed and a reflection support session will be held between pupils, parent/guardian/carer, class teacher and a member of SLT.